badeeer/mnistfashion-vae/README.md

 ## Import necessary libraries and modules

-import tensorflow as tf: This line imports the TensorFlow library, which is a widely-used deep learning framework.
+ - 'import tensorflow as tf': This line imports the TensorFlow library, which is a widely-used deep learning framework.
 It's necessary for building and training the machine learning model.

 from tensorflow.keras.datasets import fashion_mnist: This line imports the Fashion MNIST dataset from the TensorFlow.keras.datasets module.
 Fashion MNIST contains grayscale images of various clothing items and accessories, making it a suitable dataset for machine learning.